All Episodes

 They're out there.

-The Hunter Biden story, the scandal, the this, the that, it's also the story of a father's love.
+The Hunter Biden story, the scandal, the this, the that.

-And I sold a lot of state secrets and a lot of very important things we shared.
+And I sold a lot of state secrets and a lot of very important things that we shared.

 Freedom is back in style.

-Welcome to the revolutionary.
+Welcome to the revolution.

-More behind-the-scenes information on breaking news and more bold, inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

-It is 800-941-SEAN.
+It is 800-941.

-You want to be a part of the program.
+Sean, you want to be a part of the program?

 It's always an honor and a privilege and a pleasure to welcome the man that I call the great one, Mark Levin, on the program.

-I want to get his thoughts on that because Mark Levin is sort of like Chat GPT when it comes to our constitution.
+I want to get his thoughts on that because Mark Levin is sort of like Chat GPT when it comes to our Constitution.

 What is that?

-I don't even know what's going on.
+I don't even know what you're doing.

-You don't even know what's you know, no chat GPT.
+You don't even know what Chat GPT.

-You don't know what chat.
+You don't know what ChatGPT?

 I live in a bubble.